 It can support 4K resolution at a 120Hz refresh rate or [email protected]

 Also Read: is 4GB Graphics Card Enough for Gaming?

 What HDMI Port Does XBOX X and XBOX S Use?

-Microsoft Xbox X and Xbox S also use the HDMI 2.1 ports.
-Hence, they can achieve 4K @ 120Hz or 8K @ 60Hz refresh rate.
+Microsoft Xbox X and Xbox S also use HDMI 2.1 ports.
+Hence, they can achieve [email protected] or [email protected] refresh rate.

 What about the Older Gen Gaming Consoles?

-The vanilla version or the first releases of both PS4 and Xbox One offer only an HDMI 1.4 port and support FHD at 60 FPS max.
-While there are many games that were capped at 30 FPS owing to limited capability of these older gen consoles.
+The vanilla version, or the first PS4 and Xbox One releases, offer only an HDMI 1.4 port and supports FHD at 60 FPS max.
+At the same time, many games were capped at 30 FPS owing to the limited capability of these older-gen consoles.

 The newer iterations featured newer and improved HDMI ports.
 PS4 Pro featured HDMI 2.0 with 4K and 60 FPS max resolution.

-Xbox One X featured HDMI 2.1 and offered support for a max refresh rate of 120Hz (120 FPS), however, none of the games took advantage of this since this would be taxing on the quality of the graphics instead.
+Xbox One X featured HDMI 2.1 and offered support for a max refresh rate of 120Hz (120 FPS).
+However, only some games took advantage of this since this would be taxing on the quality of the graphics instead.

 Also Read: Does HDMI Carry Power?